C-H-E-N-Zhihao/TIC-TAC-TOE/README.md

 # Tic-Tac-Toe Variants

 ## Introduction
 This project is a Python implementation of Tic-Tac-Toe and its various gameplay variants.
 It was developed as part of a group project, starting from an incomplete program provided by instructors.
 The goal was to create a functional Tic-Tac-Toe game playable in both terminal and graphical interfaces using the `pygame` module.
+This is a two-player game, and there is no AI opponent available.

 ## Features
 - **Standard Tic-Tac-Toe**: Classic three-in-a-row win condition.